mansong1/crispy-goggles/README.md

 ## What is a Connector?
 Connectors integrate Harness with your cloud platforms, codebase and artifact repos, and collaboration and monitoring tools.

+## How do you want to connect to the Git Provider?

+### Connect Through Manager
+Communication with the Git provider will be made through the Harness manager which will reduce the response time.

+### Connect Through Delegate
+Communication with the Git provider will be made through the delegate.
+This provides enhanced security but will result in slower response time.